So what exactly is aquamation or resomation?

 Edwards Funeral Home in Ohio encountered problems introducing resomation into their services.

 For a process that is environmentally friendly in many ways, that fits with most religious and faith philosophy, we should surely be bringing aquamation or resomation into the mainstream and making it accessible for all those who would prefer this as a ‘green’ funeral option.

 What states allow water cremation?

-Alkaline hydrolysis, otherwise referred to as Bio cremation, Aquamation or resomation is now legal in 22 states as of 2020.
-These are: Alabama, California, Colorado, Connecticut, Delaware, Florida, Georgia, Kansas, Idaho, Illinois, Maine, Maryland, Minnesota, Missouri, Nevada, North Dakota, Oregon, Utah, Vermont, Washington, Washington D.C, and Wyoming.
+Alkaline hydrolysis, otherwise referred to as Bio cremation, Aquamation or resomation is now legal in 20 states as of 2020.
+These are Alabama, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Kansas, Maine, Maryland, Minnesota, Missouri, Nevada, North Carolina, Oregon, Utah, Vermont, Washington, and Wyoming.
 This list does keep changing as states introduce legislation, or occasionally when legislation is overturned.